-1134 candidates applied for this exercise.
+A total of 2,715 candidates applied for this exercise.
 Shortlisting involved an online qualifying test, which all candidates were invited to complete.
-This comprised of two multiple-choice tests: Situational Judgement and Critical Analysis.
-The 554 most meritorious candidates were then invited to complete a written online scenario-based test.
-These tests were conducted on the JAC Digital Platform.
-Post shortlisting, the top 233 candidates were invited to selection days.
-The 100 highest scoring candidates were recommended by the Judicial Appointments Commission to the Lady Chief Justice for England and Wales for appointment.
-In making this decision the Commission took into account all relevant character checks and all evidence provided by the candidates at selection day as well as the candidates' independent assessments and self-assessment.
-Candidates who were selectable but not recommended to the Lady Chief Justice for England and Wales were offered individual feedback.
+This comprised of two multiple-choice tests: a Situational Judgement test and a Critical Analysis test.
+The 811 most meritorious candidates were then invited to complete a written online scenario-based test.
+These tests were conducted on our Digital Platform.

+Post shortlisting, the top 319 candidates were invited to selection days.
+The 125 highest scoring candidates were recommended by the Judicial Appointments Commission to the Lady Chief Justice for England and Wales for appointment.